Boes-man/dcos-demo-iot-bus/README.md

 # Demo of SMACK based IoT on DCOS
 Or how to run the SMACK stack on DC/OS with a stream of data.

-This repo has been forked from [dcos/demo](https://github.com/dcos/demos/) and contains a scripted installation on DCOS.
+This repo has been forked from [dcos/demo](https://github.com/dcos/demos/) and contains a scripted installation for DCOS.
 The orignal manual install steps and description is below to provide context.

-##Scripted Install
+## Scripted Install
 Prerequisites below are required.
 Clone this repo locally. `git clone https://github.com/Boes-man/dcos-demo-iot-bus.git` Run install_fastdata-iot.sh eg `cd dcos-demo-iot-bus; ./install_fastdata-iot.sh`

+## Original Repo Description from here
 This showcase is contributed by [Achim Nierbeck from codecentric](https://blog.codecentric.de/en/author/achim-nierbeck/), details can be found in the following blog posts:

  - [Iot Analytics Platform](https://blog.codecentric.de/en/2016/07/iot-analytics-platform/)